GruberMarkus/Export-RecipientPermissions/docs/README.md

 - Inherited: Shows if the permission is inherited or not.
 - InheritanceType: Shows if the permission is also valid for child objects, and if yes, which child objects.
 - Trustee Original Identity: The original identity string of the trustee.
-  - When 'ExpandGroups' is enabled, this column contains the original identity string of the original trustee groups, extended with the string '     [MemberRecurse] ' and the original identity of the resolved group member
+  - When 'ExpandGroups' is enabled, this column contains the original identity string of the original trustee groups, extended with the string '     [MemberRecurse] ' or '     [MemberDirect] ' and the original identity of the resolved group member
 - Trustee Primary SMTP: The primary SMTP address of the object receiving a permission.
   - When 'ExpandGroups' is enabled, the primary SMTP address comes from the resolved group member
 - Trustee Display Name: The display name of the trustee.